Livestream/scredis/README.md

+# This repository is no longer maintained.
+Please refer to the [scredis organization's repo](https://github.com/scredis/scredis) for an actively developed version

 # scredis

 Scredis is a reactive, non-blocking and ultra-fast Scala [Redis](http://redis.io) client built on top of Akka IO.
 It has been (and still is) extensively used in production at Livestream.